sukeniklab/CHE600/Class_10/README.md

 # Independent work

-We will write some additional functions in a new cell to start building up an actual python program:
+We will next write some additional functions.
+Each function will go in a new cell, and together they will form  an actual python program:

 1. The first function should be called ```drawBoard()``` This function accepts an NxN matrix of 0’s and 1’s (we refer to this as a board) and then plots it using matplotlib.
 See [last week's class](../Class_09/README.md#ii-visualizing-boards) for details on how to do that.
+Notice that nothing should actuall be returned - so you can just end with an empty ```return()``` statement

-2. The second function should be called ```countNeighbors()``` This function accepts a board as input and returns a new board (NxN matrix) where each element contains the number of neighboring 1’s in the original board.
-This is a jumpy up in difficulty and requires some careful thinking on how to best implement this task.
+2. The second function should be called ```countNear()``` This function accepts a board as input and returns a new board (NxN matrix) where each element contains the number of neighboring 1’s in the original board.
+This is a jump up in difficulty and requires some careful thinking on how to best implement this task.

 	1. A neighbor is defined by a square with a 1 that is immediately adjacent to another square with a 1.
 Do not count diagonals.